querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 ### 2025-01-26

 - Added a new link callout component.
+- Added a 'fancy' variant of the horizontal rule
 - Changed the design of arrow icons.
 - Fixed hover and focus states not being applied correctly to jump link icons.